malvikasharan/Software_carpentry_EMBL/python_session-2.md

 Control flow: automating repeated boring tasks using loops rather than actively commanding Python to do stuffs (print, add etc.)

-Control-flow allows Python to take a decision and do different things depending on different situations using `if/else statements` or `for loops`
+Control-flow allows Python to take a decision and do different things depending on different situations using `if` or `else` statements or `for loops`

-###if-statements
+###if statements

-The `if-statement` is used to check a condition as true or false
+The `if` statement is used to check a condition as true or false
 - if the condition is true, block of codes inside the if statement (starts with a tab or four spaces) will be executed

 The code below checks if the value of temperature is greater than 25 (degree).
 Since it's true for the block of code below, Python executes it